 A quick review of human consciousness will also reveal the ideal structure of a play.
-All individuals and collectives have a worldview (beliefs, attitudes and values) which determines their identity which in turn drives their behavior.
-Our worldview is our answer to the First Great Question (Where am I?) just as our identity derived from our worldview is the answer to the second Great Question (Who am I?).
-Our behavior or answer to the Third Great Question (Why am I here?) is made up of our responses or a healthy acceptance of my life’s circumstances or reactions which are self-destructive acts of resistance and rejection of what appears to be the reality of life.
+All individuals and collectives have a worldview (beliefs, attitudes and values) which determines their identity, which in turn drives their behavior.
+Our worldview is our answer to the First Great Question (Where am I?) just as our identity derived from our worldview is the answer to the Second Great Question (Who am I?).
+Our behavior is the answer to the Third Great Question (Why am I here?).
+It is made up of our responses or a healthy acceptance of my life’s circumstances or reactions which are self-destructive acts of resistance and rejection of what appears to be the reality of life.

 The First Great Question: Where am I?

 A playwright who feels the need to address the First Great Question will have to confront the distinction between her intellect and her intuition.
 Nothing profound will happen on stage without a conscious, or more likely unconscious, surrender to her deeper sensibilities.
 She must find the courage to challenge the ages old faith in “the creature that reasons.”